 An example would be if you accuse me of not caring about people suffering from vaccine side effects, because I suggested above that we need to criticise our opponents fairly, rather than pick on isolated incidents that both sides of the debate find appalling.

 We both know in this case that you are not really criticising what I said, but a parody of it.
 But someone else, unaware of the original comment, may not know.

 This is a common tactic in political debate.
 It’s great for a soundbite, but not for two sides exchanging and comparing ideas rationally.
 Criticise the actual argument, not the argument you find easier to criticise.
 Doing this makes you less credible.

 Step 3: examine your own argument carefully

-Make sure you have a coherent, consistent argument.
-And make sure you hold yourself to as high a standard as you are holding the other side.
+As I said above, hold yourself to as high a standard as you hold the other side.

 Step 4: check your sources

 Now you’ve identified your arguments, and the sources that back them up, we need to make sure our sources are good ones.